farhadi/node-smpp/README.md

 		});
 	});
 });

 server.listen(2775);
 ```

+It's very important to listen for session errors, not listening for error events will terminate the program.

 ### Debug
 To enable a simple debug of ingoing/outgoing messages pass `debug: true` as server/client option.
 Debug is disabled by default.